fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-10-csharp.md

     F -->|No| G[Synthesis & Response]
     G --> H[User Response with Sources]
 ```
+### Azure AI Search Knowledge Agents

+Azure AI Search provides native support for agentic retrieval through the following capabilities:

+- **Knowledge Sources**: Structured data repositories an agent can query
+- **Knowledge Agents**: Orchestrators that retrieve, reason, and synthesize
+- **Retrieval Orchestration**: Coordination of multi-step query execution
+- **Activity Tracking**: Logs of decision paths and retrieval operations

 ### Enterprise Knowledge Integration

-Agentic retrieval enables powerful enterprise scenarios:
+Agentic retrieval enables enterprise scenarios such as:

-- **Multi-Source Knowledge**: Query across documents, databases, and APIs
+- **Multi-Source Knowledge**: Unified retrieval across documents, databases, APIs
-- **Contextual Understanding**: Understand business context and domain-specific needs
+- **Contextual Understanding**: Domain-aware reasoning about user intent
-- **Audit Trails**: Track exactly how information was found and used
+- **Auditability**: Trace how each answer was formed
-- **Source Attribution**: Provide clear references to original content
+- **Source Attribution**: Cite underlying documents for verification
-- **Security Integration**: Respect access controls and data governance policies
+- **Security Alignment**: Honor data governance and access control boundaries

 ## Description
 In this challenge, you'll complete a partially implemented agentic RAG system that demonstrates how AI agents can intelligently search through a knowledge base about "Earth at Night" using NASA data.
-The system showcases advanced retrieval capabilities where the agent decides what to search for and how to synthesize the results.
+The system showcases advanced retrieval capabilities in which the agent decides what to search for and how to synthesize the results.

-You'll work with a [starter project](./Resources/Challenge-10/AgenticRAG) included in this repository.
-The conversational interface is already implemented, but you need to complete the core agentic retrieval functionality using Azure AI Search.
+You'll work with the [starter project](./Resources/Challenge-10/AgenticRAG).
+The conversational interface is already implemented; your objective is to complete the core agentic retrieval workflow powered by Azure AI Search.

-### Task 1: Set up Azure Resources
+### Task 1: Set Up Azure Resources

 Create and configure the required Azure services for agentic retrieval.

 1. **Create Azure AI Search Service**:
    - Create a new Azure AI Search service in the Azure portal
    - Choose a Standard tier or higher to support vector search and semantic capabilities

 2. **Deploy required models**:
-   - Chat completion model (e.g., gpt-4o)
+    - Chat completion model (for reasoning and synthesis), for example `gpt-4o`
-   - Text embedding model (e.g., text-embedding-ada-002)
+    - Embedding model (for vector search), for example `text-embedding-ada-002`

-### Task 2: Configure Access and set up permissions
+### Task 2: Configure Access and Set Up Permissions

-Before proceeding, you need to configure access permissions for agentic retrieval.
-Azure AI Search agentic retrieval requires specific permissions to work with Azure OpenAI services.
+Azure AI Search agentic retrieval requires that the Search service can call Azure OpenAI.
+Configure these permissions:

-1. **Configure your identity and permissions**:
-   - Ensure you're signed in to Azure CLI: `az login`
-   - Check your current account: `az account show`

-2. **Grant access to Azure AI Search for agentic retrieval**:
-   - **For Azure AI Search**:
+For **Azure AI Search**:
-        - Enable role-based access on Search service.
+- Enable role-based access control (RBAC) on the Search service.
-        - Create a system-assigned managed identity.
+- Enable a system-assigned managed identity.
-        - Assign `Search Service Contributor, Search Index Data Contributor and Search Index Data Reader` role to yourself
+- Assign these roles to yourself (development convenience): `Search Service Contributor`, `Search Index Data Contributor`, `Search Index Data Reader`.

+For **Azure OpenAI**:
-   - **For Azure OpenAI**: Assign `Cognitive Services OpenAI User` role to the managed identity of your search service.
+- Assign the `Cognitive Services OpenAI User` role to the Search service's managed identity.

 ### Task 3: Configure the Application